Last Updated on

-Crossfit (or HIIT – a highly-intensive interval training) has long and firmly entered the list of the most popular fitness areas.
-Everyone knows what the CrossFit training looks like.
-In a nutshell: these are high-intensity functional and power loads that alternate with short breaks for rest and recovery.
+Crossfit (or HIIT – highly-intense interval training) has long and firmly entered the list of the most popular fitness exercises.
+Everyone knows what CrossFit training looks like.
+In a nutshell: these are high-intensity power training that alternates between intense exercise and short breaks for rest and recovery.

 What exercises are used in crossfit

-Crossfit workouts are made up of any kind of exercise.
-Most often, combined exercises are taken from different sports: gymnastics, athletics, weightlifting, weight lifting, swimming, rowing, etc. A variety of stylized actions from competitive games and folk funs are very popular: tug of war, throwing stones, tossing and turning heavy objects (large car tires), running with weights, etc.
+Crossfit workouts are made up of various exercises.
+These exercises are taken from different sports such as gymnastics, athletics, weightlifting, swimming, rowing, etc. There are also a variety of stylized activities taken from competitive games too.
+This includes tug of war, throwing stones, tossing and turning heavy objects (large car tires), running with weights, and the like.

-Within one training session, the load is regulated due to the number of exercises and the duration of their implementation.
-During the training process, the exercises themselves are often modified to achieve maximum intensity.
-For example, first push-ups are performed in a kneeling position, and when this option becomes easy, they switch to push-ups in emphasis while lying on straight legs.
-So any exercise can be complicated almost to infinity: adding weights, changing the starting position, including working with a partner, etc.
+Within one training session, the load is regulated based on the number of exercises and its duration.
+During the process, the exercises are often modified to achieve maximum intensity.
+For example, push-ups are performed in a kneeling position first.
+After a while, it is then switched to regular push-ups where the legs are in a straight position.
+So any exercise can be modified as you see fit: Adding weights, changing the starting position, workout with a partner, and so on.

 What is the problem of crossfit

 If you expand crossfit into its component exercises, then there won’t be any issues.

 Crossfit is composed of a variety of exercises.
 Most of which are pretty much reminiscent of the good old physical education (OFP – general physical training) back in the days.
 These are all wonderful, time-tested exercises that are proven to enhance one’s health.